MartinThuo/MartinThuo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on fullstack and an android development
+- 🔭 I’m an aspiring developer currently working on fullstack and an android development

    * Html and css
    * Javascript